Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

 Every Azumaya bundle of rank $n$ is associated with a principal $\PU_n$-bundle and vice versa.

 \begin{defn} The space $\mathbf{A}=\Gamma^0(A)$ of continuous sections of an Azumaya bundle $A$ over $X$ forms a $C^*$-algebra called an \definition{Azumaya algebra} over $X$. \end{defn}

-The following are examples of Azumaya algebras over $X$: \begin{enumerate} \item the algebra of complex valued continuous functions $C^0(X)$; \item $C^0(X)\otimes \M_n$; \item if $E$ is a finite rank vector bundle over $X$, the algebra of continuous sections of $\End(E)$, $\Gamma^0(\End(E))$; \item if $X$ is an even dimensional smooth manifold, the algebra of continuous sections of the Clifford bundle $\Gamma^0(\Cl(T^*X))$; \item if $E$ is a vector bundle of even rank over $X$, $\Gamma^0(\Cl(E))$. \end{enumerate} Note that examples i), ii), iii) are Morita equivalent (in the category of C$^*$-algebras, i.e. strongly Morita equivalent) to $C^0(X)$, while example iv) or v) is Morita equivalent to $C^0(X)$ if and only if $X$ or $E$ is spin$^c$ respectively. \begin{Fact}The center of a finite Azumaya algebra over $X$ is $C^0(X)$. \end{Fact} \begin{Fact}An Azumaya algebra $\mathbf A$ over $X$ is locally Morita equivalent to $C^0(X)$. \end{Fact}
+The following are examples of Azumaya algebras over $X$: \begin{enumerate} \item the algebra of complex valued continuous functions $C^0(X)$; \item $C^0(X)\otimes \M_n$; \item if $E$ is a finite rank vector bundle over $X$, the algebra of continuous sections of $\End(E)$, $\Gamma^0(\End(E))$; \item if $X$ is an even dimensional Riemannian manifold, the algebra of continuous sections of the Clifford bundle $\Cl(T^*X)$, $\Gamma^0(\Cl(T^*X))$; \item if $E$ is a real vector bundle over $X$ of even rank with a fiberwise inner product, the algebra of continuous sections of the Clifford bundle $\Cl(E)$, $\Gamma^0(\Cl(E))$. \end{enumerate} Note that examples i), ii) and iii) are Morita equivalent (in the category of C$^*$-algebras, i.e., strongly Morita equivalent \cite{Rieffel, ContinuousTrace}) to $C^0(X)$, while example iv) or v) is Morita equivalent to $C^0(X)$ if and only if $X$ or $E$ is spin$^c$ respectively. \begin{Fact}The center of a finite Azumaya algebra over $X$ is $C^0(X)$. \end{Fact} \begin{Fact}An Azumaya algebra $\mathbf A$ over $X$ is locally Morita equivalent to $C^0(X)$. \end{Fact}

 The obstruction to an Azumaya algebra being (globally) Morita equivalent to its ``center'' is characterized by its Dixmier-Douady class: